przadka/faf/README.md

 # Fire And Forget (FAF)

 FAF is a command-line tool designed to streamline your GTD (Getting Things Done) workflow.
-By capturing and processing any text input using a large language model, FAF structures your data and stores it directly in a Google Sheet for future actions.
+By capturing and processing any text input using a large language model, FAF structures your data and saves it as a JSON object.
+These JSON files can be uploaded to Dropbox or another system of your choice and then imported into a Google Sheet for future actions.

 FAF enables you to take quick notes, schedule follow-ups, and more, saving precious time in your day.
-All of this is accomplished without direct interaction with your email service or other APIs; it simply organizes actions into your Google Sheet via an IFTTT webhook.
+All of this is accomplished without direct interaction with your email service or other APIs; it simply organizes actions into JSON files ready to be processed further.

 At the moment, this is more of a proof-of-concept rather than a production-ready tool, so please use it responsibly.
 I have already successfully integrated it with my GTD workflow, wrapping it with [Autokey](https://github.com/autokey/autokey), and processing the output in the Google Sheet.

 ## Features

 - **Text Processing**: Utilizes a large language model for processing and understanding input.
-- **Google Sheets Integration**: Communicates with Google Sheets through IFTTT, storing processed information for subsequent actions.
+- **JSON File Output**: Stores processed information as JSON files that can be uploaded to cloud storage systems like Dropbox for further processing.
 - **Command Line Interface**: Easy to integrate with CLI data input.
 - **Grammar and Spell Checking**: The large language model will fix any typos and mistakes in your input, ensuring that the output passed further is in correct English.